 Private Internet Access, meanwhile, is based in the USA, which is part of the Five Eyes surveillance alliance and has agreed to share surveillance data with other countries and agencies.
 However, Private Internet Access has a very strict, proven no logs policy, so even though it’s based in the US, you don’t need to worry about your data being collected, shared, or used in any way.

 Thanks to this, Private Internet Access is able to match ExpressVPN when it comes to privacy.
-In fact, both of these VPNs are among the very best in the business when it comes to protecting the identity of their users, so you really can’t go wrong, no matter which one you choose.
+In fact, both of these VPNs are among the very best in the business when it comes to protecting the identity of their users.

 Many people like the idea of being able to share their VPN privileges with their friends or families.
 It often makes sense, for example, for one person in a household to sign up for a VPN and then share the benefits with the other members of the house.
 This can be limited, however, by the number of simultaneous connections you’re allowed to have at any one time.

 Some VPN providers can be quite generous with their simultaneous connections, while others can be less kind.
 When it comes to ExpressVPN and Private Internet Access, there is a clear winner in this category- PIA.
-While ExpressVPN let you have up to five (5) devices connected to the VPN network at any one time, Private Internet Access will let you connect up to – ten (10) Devices!!
+While ExpressVPN lets you have up to five (5) devices connected to the VPN network at any one-time, Private Internet Access will let you connect up to ten (10) devices!!

 This means that mom, dad, and the kids can all be using the VPN together without any issues on both Private Internet Access and ExpressVPN.